 Most modules taught reflect the individual research interests of members of our academic staff.
-New modules are regularly explored, researched and developed in collaboration with the University's Quality and Academic Development Team to expand our transformative educational offering at Essex.
+New modules are regularly explored, researched and developed to expand our transformative educational offering at Essex.

 The University provide further guidance on choosing modules, and meetings for first and second-year students will be held by your department where students can discuss their choices with their Personal Tutor.
 Your preferred choices must be submitted prior to the start of term through the eNROL system.